MicrosoftDocs/visualstudio-docs/docs/ide/work-with-multi-factor-authentication.md

 ---
-title: Work with accounts that require multi-factor authentication ms.date: 05/27/2020 ms.topic: conceptual
+title: Use accounts that require multi-factor authentication ms.date: 05/27/2020 ms.custom: SEO-VS-2020
+ms.topic: conceptual
 description: "Learn how to use Visual Studio with accounts that require multi-factor authentication."
 author: ornellaalt